Article

 - Track consumer behavior and anticipate future trends based on historical data.

-AI tools can transform raw data into actionable insights, leading to more informed decisions, better customer experiences, and an enhanced CDM strategy.
+AI tools can transform raw data into actionable insights, leading to more informed decisions, better customer experiences, and an enhanced customer data management strategy.

 Data management is only as strong as the people handling it.
 The reality is that most teams aren’t fully equipped to deal with data privacy and security complexities.